-If we create Joins on the fields, in Tableau, all the table names are suffixed with $.
-While performing Joins on multiple tables, always go with the less amount of data tables, so that we can improve the performance.
+If, in Tableau, one creates Joins on the fields, then all the table names are suffixed with $.
+While performing Joins on multiple tables, one must always go with the least amount of data tables so as to improve the performance.

 In Tableau, Joins are divided into two types:

-In the Join condition, if we are using equality (‘=’) operator, then such a kind of join is called Equi Join.
-Equi Join is further divided into three types:
+In the Join condition, if one is using the equality, “=”, operator, it is called Equi Join.
+It is further divided into three types:

 Tableaa.id = Tableb.id